Keeley Institute: Popular culture

-Famed journalist Nellie Bly exposed the fraudulent claim that the Keely cure had a 95% efficacy rate.
-She went undercover for a week, posing as an absinthe addict, to receive treatment in the Keely facility in White Plains, NY.
+Famed journalist Nellie Bly exposed the fraudulent claim that the Keeley cure had a 95% efficacy rate.
+She went undercover for a week, posing as an absinthe addict, to receive treatment in the Keeley facility in White Plains, NY.
 She documented medical malpractice, unethical claims the program touted in exchange for exorbitant fees from desperate families, and the toxic chemicals in the injections the program used.
 This final exposé would be the capstone to her career.

 In The Wet Parade (1932), a film version of Upton Sinclair's eponymous novel about the devastation wrought by alcoholism—and by Prohibition.
 Roger Chilcote (Lewis Stone) the patriarch of an old Southern family, promises his daughter he will reform after she mentions the Keeley Institute as a last resort, a prospect that he finds horrifyingly shameful.

 In the Murdoch Mysteries season 2 episode "Murdoch.com", Inspector Thomas Brackenreid takes injections of the Keeley Gold Cure and experiences aggressive personality changes due to its contents of strychnine and cocaine.

 The novel Opium and Absinthe: A Novel (2020) by Lydia Kang has a character visit the Keeley Institute in White Plains, New York, for an opiate addiction.

-In the play Cat On A Hot Tin Roof (1955) by Tennessee Williams, prominent character Big Mama makes reference to "the Keeley cure" - a treatment for heavy drinkers used back in her day.
+In the play Cat On A Hot Tin Roof (1955) by Tennessee Williams, the character Doctor Baugh makes reference to "the Keeley cure" - a treatment for heavy drinkers used back in his day.